epadam/Production-Time-Series-Prediction-System/README.md

 # Production Level Machine Learning

+## Make this specific and move the general to the tutorial

 ## How to setup infrastructure for Production Machine Learning

 Please follow here to set up the environment on an instance or a kubernetes cluster (including mlflow, kubeflow)